 I hear the word “authentic” a lot.
-It’s one of those words that have an assumed meaning, like one we can almost pull out of our heads and put words to.
-I wanted to focus on this word in particular and apply it to my own life.
-I want to know if I am being authentic.
+It’s one of those words that have an assumed meaning, like one we can almost pull out of our heads to describe.
+I wanted to focus on this word specifically and apply it to my own life.
+I wanted to know if I was being authentic.
+Being genuine and congruent also work here as well.

 Let’s start with the dictionary definition.